-Cash and cash equivalents, and derivatives instruments (that are not part of an effective and designated hedging relationship) are classified as financial instruments at fair value through profit or loss and are measured at fair value with changes recognized in the consolidated statement of earnings.
-Cash equivalents are short-term investments with initial maturities of three months or less.
+Contingent consideration and derivative instruments (that are not part of an effective and designated hedging relationship) are classified as financial instruments at fair value through profit or loss and are measured at fair value with changes recognized in the consolidated statement of earnings.
 Transaction costs incurred to acquire financial instruments are expensed in the period incurred.